 If we look at how the sources of energy used to fuel human activities have changed in the past 165 years (Figure 10), we notice that in 1850 almost all of the world’s energy supply came from biomass.
 Biomass is still predominantly used in many parts of the world today, especially in rural areas of developing countries.
 However, the use of fossil fuels, in particular oil (shaded in orange) quickly dominated global energy usage in the years following World War II.

-In 2008, approximately 80% of the world’s energy was derived from fossil fuels, predominantly coal, oil and gas.
+Approximately 80% of the world’s energy was derived from fossil fuels, predominantly coal, oil and gas.
 In the last few decades, other energy sources, such as nuclear and hydro-power, have been added, however, these still represent only a small fraction of the world’s total energy consumption.
 The thin green strip at the top of the graph represents the amount of energy generated from clean renewable sources such as wind, solar, and energy drawn from ocean tides.

 In the upcoming Energy and Ethics section you will consider the moral goal of transitioning to renewable energy.